wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.2-business-insights-for-an-api-develeoper-based-on-api-popularity/8.2.3-view-newly-created-application-count-during-a-time-period-and-how-many-of-them-have-active-subscriptions-to-an-api/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.2.3 View newly created application count during a time period and how many of them have active subscriptions to an API

 ## When to use this approach